Uncarina roeoesliana Rauh

 But, once you have managed to get yourself one, it is relatively easy to grow.
 It needs plenty of warmth and plenty of water in the growing season, but keep it dry in the winter.
-In the wild, they can grow up to 13 feet (4 m), but do not expect that in your greenhouse or window sill.
+They can grow up to 13 feet (4 m) in the wild, but do not expect that in your greenhouse or window sill.

 Native to Madagascar.